120 Hz (except 49")

 The Samsung MU8000 doesn't support 3D.

-The motion handling of the MU8000 is great.
+The motion handling of the MU8000 is excellent.
 The response time is low, which results in only a short trail following fast moving objects.
 The backlight of the TV flickers, which helps to improve motion even more, but can't be adjusted for people who enjoy a lot of flicker.
 Movies played from any source can be displayed smoothly, and fans of the soap opera effect can enable very strong motion interpolation.

 The Samsung MU8000 can play movies without judder from any source, such as DVDs, Blu-ray players, native streaming apps or cable and satellite boxes.
 To remove judder from any source without adding any soap opera effect, set the 'Auto Motion Plus Settings' to 'Custom', 'Blur Reduction' to 0 and 'Judder Reduction' to 0.
 Leave 'LED Clear Motion' since this does not relate to judder, but to the black frame insertion feature.